dita-ot/dita-ot/README.markdown

         git clone git://github.com/dita-ot/dita-ot.git

+2. Move to the DITA-OT directory:

+        cd dita-ot

-2. Fetch the submodules:
+3. Fetch the submodules:

         git submodule update --init --recursive

-3. In the root directory, run `ant` to compile the Java code and install plugins:
+4. In the root directory, run `ant` to compile the Java code and install plugins:

         ant